All Blogs

 Using Bun or Deno as a web server in Tauri

-Tauri uses Rust as a backend layer whereas Electron uses Node.js.
+Tauri uses Rust as a backend layer, whereas Electron uses Node.js.
 Rust is a statically typed and compiled programming language that is known for its performance.
-Node.js is built on top of V8, a high performance JavaScript engine written in C++, and libuv, a C library that manages event loop and async I/O in the program.
-But, JavaScript is a interpreted language and it manages memory via a GC heap.
-Rust uses ownership model to manage memory manually and has no GC.
+Node.js is built on top of V8, a high-performance JavaScript engine written in C++, and libuv, a C library that manages the event loop and async I/O in the program.
+But JavaScript is an interpreted language, and it manages memory via a GC heap.
+Rust uses an ownership model to manage memory manually and has no GC.
 Due to this reason, Rust is highly performant compared to Node.
-Electron apps are profusely known for consuming too much memory footprint beside the exorbitant app size.
+Electron apps are profusely known for consuming too much memory footprint, besides the exorbitant app size.

-But, there’s one thing that I think is deterring developers in fully adopting Tauri to develop their desktop applications.
+But, there’s one thing that I think is deterring developers from fully adopting Tauri to develop their desktop applications.
 And that is Rust.
-Let’s admit it, Rust is a difficult language to learn, let alone master it.
-It has a steep learning curve and the Rust’s borrow-checker trips even the seasoned developers.
-Of course, with the advancements of modern LLMs, that might sound irrelevant but you still need to have a good understanding of Rust to use and understand Tauri.
-While I still recommend you to use the existing Rust backend, you can actually use Bun or Deno as a backend in your Tauri apps.
-In fact, you can even use Node or Python or any other language as a backend.
-But, since Bun and Deno have emerged as performant Node.js replacement focusing on consuming less memory and improve the Node.js performance bottlenecks, this blog will focus on them only.
+Let’s admit it, Rust is a difficult language to learn, let alone master.
+It has a steep learning curve, and Rust’s borrow-checker trips even seasoned developers.
+Of course, with the advancements of modern LLMs, that might sound irrelevant, but you still need to have a good understanding of Rust to use and understand Tauri.
+While I still recommend you use the existing Rust backend, you can actually use Bun or Deno as a backend in your Tauri apps.
+In fact, you can even use Node, Python, or any other language as a backend.
+But, since Bun and Deno have emerged as performant Node.js replacements focusing on consuming less memory and improving the Node.js performance bottlenecks, this blog will focus on them only.

-Before we start, here’s the complete code for Bun and Deno version.
+Before we start, here’s the complete code for Bun and Deno versions.

 Initial Setup: